Billy West (silent film actor): Old acquaintance

+Another former benefactor

+In 1940 Billy West reconnected with Ray Johnston, who had released West's silent features in the mid-1920s.
+Johnston was now president of Monogram Pictures, a successful producer and distributor of low-budget fare for neighborhood theaters.
+Monogram often gave opportunities to silent-era actors, cameramen, and directors, and Johnston gave the 47-year-old West a chance to join the Monogram staff as a director.
+West would use the pseudonym "William West".
+Monogram reminded movie columnists of West's silent-screen credentials: "William West, director of The Last Alarm, is a former screen comedian, having appeared in more than 200 comedies."
+West worked at Monogram infrequently -- he was already employed at Columbia -- and had only three assignments, each filmed in two weeks' time: the Warren Hull crime drama The Last Alarm (1940), the East Side Kids comedy Flying Wild (1941), and the Harry Langdon-Charley Rogers comedy Double Trouble (1941).
+He retained his membership in the Directors Guild of America but never directed a film again.
+He returned to his steady job at the Columbia Grill.

+Later life

 West's long history of professional setbacks and hardships seems to have embittered him, because in 1950 Variety printed news of a lawsuit: "Billy West, former film actor who wants to forget his film career, filed suit for $30,000 against Paramount, charging invasion of privacy in a picture Riding High.
 West declares the studio used footage showing him as an actor in an old Columbia production Broadway Bill made in 1934, but handed him no compensation."
 The matter was presumably settled out of court because there was no follow-up report.

-Billy West was still a member of the Directors Guild of America when he suffered a heart attack on July 21, 1975, while leaving the Hollywood Park racetrack.
+Billy West was still a member of the Directors Guild when he suffered a heart attack on July 21, 1975, while leaving the Hollywood Park racetrack.
 He died on the way to the hospital at age 82, survived by his wife Marian.
 He is buried at Forest Lawn Cemetery in Los Angeles.

 Historians Kalton C. Lahue and Sam Gill, in their book Clown Princes and Court Jesters, wrote: "Billy's tramp was another dimension of Charlie's.
 Where Chaplin's little fellow exhibited a tendency toward cynicism, tempered with a degree of hopeful optimism (which was always badly bent by the fade out), Billy's tramp was the cheerful optimist who is treated pretty decently by fate.
 Most of his problems came about as a result of his own carefree ineptitude."